MSU-Libraries/catalog/docs/troubleshooting.md

 cause pages to load extremely slow.

-* To debug performance issues in Traefik, you can enable debug mode by adding to the public-traefik service: `--api.debug=true`.
+* To debug performance issues in Traefik, you can enable debug mode by adding to the traefik service: `--api.debug=true`.
 This enables all of the [debug endpoints](https://doc.traefik.io/traefik/operations/api/#debug).

 ```